bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

   management1

 Our very basic Ansible configuration is done.

-But one thing remains: we need to ensure our host (management1) can ssh to itself without password, as Ansible relies fully on the ssh to connect to remote hosts.
+As Ansible relies fully on ssh to connect to remote hosts, ensure the management1 host can ssh to itself without password:

-Let's generate a ssh key (press enter multiple time):
+Generate an ssh key (press enter multiple times):

 .. code-block:: bash